TissueMAPS/TissueMAPS/README.md

 # image_toolbox #

 A collection of tools for image processing written in Python.

-These tools should become Python packages installable via *pip*.
+At some point these tools should become official Python packages installable via [pip](https://pypi.python.org/pypi/pip).

 ## align ##